What is Strategic Workforce Planning?

 5. CREATE SCENARIOS FOR DIFFERENT TALENT AND SKILL GAPS

-You have done a comprehensive analysis but shouldn’t decide for specific activities just yet.
+You have done a comprehensive analysis but shouldn’t decide on specific activities just yet.
 Because you have taken a snapshot of a moment in time in a fast-changing environment.
-Your company’s demands will change with the technologies you will apply, with the business model you pursue and with the skills people are developing.
-The gaps identified today might be not relevant tomorrow.
+Your company’s demands will change with the technologies you apply, the business model you pursue, and the skills people develop.
+The gaps identified today might not be relevant tomorrow.
 Write down different scenarios and review them regularly.

 6. DECIDE HOW YOU WILL ADDRESS THE GAPS